Consumer choice: Sunk cost effect

 According to the laws of economic logic, sunk costs and making decisions should be irrelevant.
 However, there is a widespread irrationality in people's actual investment activities, production and daily activities that takes sunk costs into account when making decisions.

-Unreasonable behavior in which people recover from expenses that have already been incurred.
+Sunk costs for individuals may be represented by behaviour in which they make decisions based on the fact that they have paid for this good or service irrespective of current circumstances.
 An example of this is a consumer who has already purchased their ticket for a concert and may travel through a storm to be able to attend the concert in order to not waste their ticket.

 Another example is different payment schedules for gym members may result in different levels of potential sunk costs and affect the frequency of gym visits by consumers.
 That is to say, the payment schedule with other less frequent (e.g., quarterly, semi-annual or annual payment schedule), compared to a month pay the fee to the gym in a larger, these factors to reduce the cost and reduce the psychological sunk costs, more vivid sunk costs significantly increased people's gym visits.
-Losses loom larger than gains.
+In summary, the behaviour of consumers in these two examples can be characterised by their ideal that losses loom larger than gains.